Bashir Ahmad (mixed martial artist): ONE Championship

-Bashir Ahmad currently works as an executive in competition and matchmaking for One Championship.
+Bashir Ahmad previously worked as an executive in competition and matchmaking for ONE Championship.

 Shaheen Academy

 Bashir Ahmad is an active advocate for using martial arts philosophy as a means for the betterment of at-risk youth.
 In 2015, he founded Shaheen Academy, a non-profit MMA gym and tutoring centre in Lahore, Pakistan.
-Shaheen is located in the middle of a large slum, Charrar Pind, and its aim is to use martial arts as a vehicle for building confidence, discipline and self-improvemnent in the youth of the slum.
+Shaheen is located in the middle of a large slum, Charrar Pind, and its aim is to use martial arts as a vehicle for building confidence, discipline, and self-improvemnent in the youth of the slum.
 It provides free martial arts training and after-school tutoring for children.
 Bashir Ahmad holds an annual fundraiser for Shaheen and the academy runs entirely on donations.